 |Iceberg lettuce||Spinach, watercress, arugula, kale|

 |Pre-bottled salad dressing||Extra virgin olive oil + balsamic vinegar or make your own dressing using olive oil as the base|

-As you can see, better nutrition is not some lofty, unattainable goal.
-Making just a few simple changes, like the ones I mentioned here, are really all you need to get started on the path toward more vibrant health.
+But as you can see, better nutrition is not some lofty, unattainable goal.
+These simple changes are the first steps on a path toward more vibrant health.